 Design a flexible exhibition graphics system for Processing Place, exploring how computers and cartographers redrew our world.
 The project required a cohesive visual identity across diverse objects and dense content, balancing clarity, hierarchy, and approachability.

-• Role
+Role

-• Studio
+Studio

-• Collaborators
+Collaborators

-• Deliverables
+Deliverables

-• Client
+Client

 Background

-Since 2021, I’ve collaborated with the Leventhal Map & Education Center on all of their exhibitions, designing graphics that fit seamlessly into their curatorial process.
-Over time I’ve developed a strong understanding of their space, constraints, and audience.
-For Processing Place, I was responsible for the exhibition’s graphic identity—defining the look and feel, typography, color, patterns, and wall treatments.
+Since 2021, I’ve designed graphics for every exhibition at the Leventhal Map & Education Center.
+This ongoing collaboration has given me a deep understanding of their curatorial process, audience, and the constraints of their space.
+For Processing Place, I created the exhibition’s graphic identity, defining the look and feel, typography, color, patterns, and wall treatments.

 Challenge